-We will always work to:

-- Protect children/vulnerable adults from maltreatment - Prevent impairment of children's health or development - Ensure children are growing up in circumstances consistent with the provision of safe and effective care - Take action to enable all children to have the best outcomes
+We will always work to: Protect children/vulnerable adults from maltreatment Prevent impairment of children's health or development Ensure children are growing up in circumstances consistent with the provision of safe and effective care Take action to enable all children to have the best outcomes

-We want children/adults at risk to feel safe and able to voice any concerns and know they will be listened to.
+We want children to feel safe and able to voice any concerns and know they will be listened to.
 All staff/volunteers/regular visitors will know how to recognise a disclosure and what to do if this happens.
 We will not say we can keep secrets.
-We will explain what we will do following a disclosure to the child/adult at risk.
+We will explain what we will do following a disclosure to the child.